lruchandani/lruchandani-website/content/posts/setup-vscode-for-go.md

 ![alt text](/images/go-tools.png)

 #### 1) Create Module
-To compile and run go hello world, we must first create a module with a module-path.
-Module path is the prefix for all packages of the module.Module-path usually are in-accordance with its module's actual physically addressable location on the web when published (such as github).
-It can take the form like  *github.com/<user-name>/<module-name>*  for ex. `github.com/lruchandani/hello`.
+To compile and run go hello world, we must first create a module with a `module path`.
+Module path is the prefix for all packages of the module.
+Module-path is  in-accordance with  module's actual physically addressable location on the web (ex.github).
+It can take the form like  *github.com/user-name/module-name*  for ex. `github.com/lruchandani/hello`.

 Following are the steps to create a module